RainbowMiner/RainbowMiner/README.md

 </details>
 <details><summary>Notes for Solo- and Party-mining</summary>

-Bsod.pw, Gos.cx and ZergPool allow solo mining and party mining.
+Gos.cx and ZergPool allow solo mining and party mining.
 This is achieved by adding parameters "m=solo" or "m=party.yourpassword" to the password of the pool.
 There are two ways to achieve this with RainbowMiner:
-- either supply `"BTC-Params": "m=solo",` / `"BTC-Params": "m=party.password",` in pools.config.txt and use the standard pools modules "Bsod", "GosCx", "Zergpool", "ZergpoolCoins"
+- either supply `"BTC-Params": "m=solo",` / `"BTC-Params": "m=party.password",` in pools.config.txt and use the standard pools modules "GosCx", "Zergpool", "ZergpoolCoins"
-- or use the special pool modules "BsodSolo", "BsodParty", "GosCxSolo", "GosCxParty", "ZergpoolSolo", "ZergpoolParty", "ZergpoolCoinsSolo", "ZergpoolCoinsParty" - in case of party mining, these pool modules come with an extra parameter "PartyPassword" in pools.config.txt
+- or use the special pool modules "GosCxSolo", "GosCxParty", "ZergpoolSolo", "ZergpoolParty", "ZergpoolCoinsSolo", "ZergpoolCoinsParty" - in case of party mining, these pool modules come with an extra parameter "PartyPassword" in pools.config.txt
 </details>